Mary Carryl

-Mary Carryl (Unknown22 November 1809) was an Irish-born loyal servant and friend of the celebrated Ladies of Llangollen.
+Mary Carryl (d.
+22 November 1809) was an Irish-born loyal servant and friend of the celebrated Ladies of Llangollen.
 She served them up to her death; and when the Ladies died, they shared the same grave.

-Life
+Early life in Ireland

-Carryl was brought up in a poor family in Ross in County Wexford.
-Little is known about her until she was employed by Lady Elizabeth "Betty" and Sir William Fownes at the Woodstock Estate.
-His grandfather had left William Fownes over 21,000 acres.
-William Fownes' father, (also) Sir William Fownes, had been the Mayor of Dublin.
-When her employer had married Elizabeth Ponsonby he had received £4,000 as a dowry.
-With this money they built the six-bayed, three-storey Woodstock House in County Kilkenny in 1745-7.
-Her employers had a child guest named Sarah Ponsonby, who was Elizabeth's cousin.
-When Sarah's adult friend, Lady Eleanor Butler, ran away from home, she was hidden in Sarah's room and Mary smuggled in food for her stowaway.
+Mary Carryl was brought up in a poor family in Ross in County Wexford.
+Little is known about her until she was employed by Lady Elizabeth "Betty" and Sir William Fownes, 2nd Baronet, at the Woodstock Estate near Inistioge, County Kilkenny, Ireland.
+He inherited the baronetcy from his father Sir William Fownes, 1st Baronet, the Mayor of Dublin, and over 21,000 acres from his grandfather.
+When Fownes married Elizabeth Ponsonby, he had received £4,000 as a dowry and the couple built the six-bayed, three-storey Woodstock House in County Kilkenny in 1745-7.
+In 1769, the Fownes had a thirteen-year-old guest to stay for some time named Sarah Ponsonby, who was Elizabeth's cousin and the orphaned daughter of Chambré Brabazon Ponsonby.
+She attended school at Kilkenny.

-The friendship between Lady Eleanor Butler and Sarah Ponsonby was not approved of by the Fownes or by Eleanor's guardians.
-When the friendship began, Sarah was an unhappy thirteen year old orphan and she was captivated by the well-educated Eleanor Butler, a 30 year old spinster who was no longer considered marriageable.
-Sarah was receiving unwanted attention from Sir William.
+Sarah developed a friendship with Eleanor Butler, which was not approved of by the Fownes nor by Eleanor's family guardians.
+When the friendship began, Sarah was an unhappy thirteen-year-old orphan; she was captivated by the well-educated Eleanor Butler, a 30-year-old spinster no longer considered marriageable.
+Sarah was also receiving unwanted attention from Sir William, her guardian.

+When Eleanor Butler ran away from home, she was hidden in Sarah's room and Mary smuggled in food for her stowaway.
 Eventually Butler and Ponsonby agreed that they could leave Ireland together.
 They went to Llangollen in Wales where they set up home in a cottage called Plas Newydd.
-Meanwhile Mary, who was known as Mary the Bruiser had been fired after throwing a candlestick which wounded another servant.
-She was saved when Eleanor and Sarah sent for her to come to Llangollen.
+Meanwhile Mary, who was known as Mary the Bruiser, had been fired after throwing a candlestick that wounded another servant.
+Mary's prospects were saved when Eleanor and Sarah sent for her to come to Llangollen.

+Life in Llangollen

-In time Eleanor and Sarah would become notorious as "The Ladies of Llangollen", meanwhile Carryl became both their servant and the head of the household.
+In time Eleanor and Sarah would become notorious as "The Ladies of Llangollen", and Carryl became both their servant and the head of the household.
 She was loyal to her employers.
 She was said to have "masculine qualities" and Lady Eleanor's diary records how she would give as good as she got as she bargained loudly with the fishermen, the butchers and the inebriated.

 The lifestyle of the Ladies of Llangollen attracted attention.
-They would receive notable visitors including the Duke of Wellington; the poets William Wordsworth and Anna Seward, enlightenment leaders Erasmus Darwin and Josiah Wedgewood and writers including Sir Walter Scott.
+They would receive notable visitors including the Duke of Wellington; the poets William Wordsworth and Anna Seward; enlightenment leaders Erasmus Darwin and Josiah Wedgewood; and writers including Sir Walter Scott.

 Carryl died in Plas Newydd in 1809 and was buried in the churchyard of St Collen’s Church, Llangollen.
 She left a shilling to her brother and sister, but she left the field she owned to Sarah.
-In time the Ladies of Llangollen would die and they were buried beside their faithful servant.
+When in time the Ladies of Llangollen died, they were buried beside their faithful servant.